Weatherization: Air quality

-Weatherization generally does not cause indoor air problems by adding new pollutants to the air.
+Weatherization generally does not cause indoor air quality problems by adding new pollutants to the air.
 (There are a few exceptions, such as caulking, that can sometimes emit pollutants.)
 However, measures such as installing storm windows, weather stripping, caulking, and blown-in wall insulation can reduce the amount of outdoor air infiltrating into a home.
 Consequently, after weatherization, concentrations of indoor air pollutants from sources inside the home can increase.

-Weatherization can have a negative impact on indoor air quality, especially among occupants with respiratory illnesses.
-This occurs because of a decrease in air exchange in the home, and resulting increase in moisture.
-This leads to higher concentrations of pollutants in the air.
+Weatherization may have a negative impact on indoor air quality, if done improperly, exacerbating respiratory conditions especially among occupants with pre-existing respiratory illnesses.
+This may occur because of a drastic decrease in air exchange rate in the home, introduction of new chemicals, and poor management of indoor moisture due to a poorly performed weatherization work.
+Low air exchange rates may lead to higher concentrations of pollutants in the air when ventilation is not sufficiently addressed during weatherization work.
+However, the situation may be different in case of a house situated in an area with high outdoor air pollution levels such as in close proximity (<200 m) from a busy major road.
+In such a scenario, a more airtight building envelope can actually offer protection against infiltration of outdoor air pollution.
+The same is true for the protection offered by tighter building envelopes during wildfire events that cause elevated levels of outdoor air pollution.

 US Weatherization Assistance Program

-Weatherization has become increasingly high-profile as the cost of home heating has risen.
-The US Weatherization Assistance Program (WAP) was created within the US Department of Energy in 1976 to help low-income families reduce energy consumption and costs across all fifty states, the District of Columbia, including Native American tribes.
+Weatherization is a set of measures and practices aimed at improving the energy efficiency of a building or home, primarily to reduce energy consumption and lower utility bills.
+The main goal of weatherization is to make a structure more comfortable and cost-effective to live in, especially during extreme weather conditions.
+It involves making various improvements to a building's insulation, air sealing, and overall energy systems.

 The American Council for an Energy-Efficient Economy estimates that up to February 2018 over 7 million homes have been weatherized, giving yearly savings of 2.6 TWh of electricity, 27 e12Btu of fossil gas and 3.5 e6ST of reduced carbon dioxide emissions.
 The US Department of Energy estimates weatherization returns $2.69 for each dollar spent on the program, realized in energy and non-energy benefits.
 Families whose homes are weatherized are expected to save $358 on their first year's utility bills.

-Low Income Home Energy Assistance Programs in many states work side by side with WAP to provide both immediate and long term solutions to energy poverty.
+Low Income Home Energy Assistance Programs in many states work side by side with WAP to provide both immediate and long-term solutions to energy poverty.